tnebooks/12th-biology/content.en/botany/entrepreneurial-botany/_index.md

 The word cereal is derived from Ceres, which according to the Roman mythology denotes “Goddess of agriculture”.
 All cereals are members of grass family (Poacea e) that are grown for their edible starchy seeds.
 The prominence of cereals as food plants is due to the following attributes:

 i.
-G reater adaptability and successful colonisation on every type of habitat. ii.
+Greater adaptability and successful colonisation on every type of habitat. ii.
 The relative ease of cultivation iii.
 Tillering property that produce more branches which results in higher yield per unit area.